 W. Charles Sipio

-Top Rated Employment Litigation Attorney in Bensalem, PA
+Top rated Employment Litigation attorney in Bensalem, PennsylvaniaKarpf, Karpf & Cerutti, P.C.

 Mr. Sipio's practice at Karpf, Karpf & Cerutti is focused primarily on employment law and federal litigation.
 He has litigated hundreds of employment and civil rights cases in federal and state courts against large and small employers throughout Pennsylvania and New Jersey.